Chompions/WordMemorizer/README.md

 ## Features

-* Write kanji that automatically gives you the hiragana/furigana with the support of [Wanakana](https://github.com/WaniKani/WanaKana)
+* Write kanji that automatically gives you the hiragana/furigana with the support of Jisho.org to find furigana and definition automatically
 * Find similar words when adding new words to avoid repeated entries
 * Emphasize on forgotten counts to keep track of what you need to remember the most
 * Sort words according to your category (Important, Names, etc.) or add your own category
 * Designed with Material Design 3 for a beautiful design
+* With floating bubble, you can add or search word wherever you are

 ## Screenshots